-Refer to Lemma A.2, each determinant above has at most n-1p harmonies., and therefore the matrix adjointPt has at most n-1p harmonies.∎
+Referring to Lemma A.2, each determinant above has at most n-1p harmonics, so the matrix adjoint P(t) has at most n-1p harmonics.∎

 Observations:

-In general, we consistently have declared above e.g. "at most np harmonies", since it might be some cases that the exact number of the harmonies is less that the expected, e.g. Pt is an n×n periodic matrix with p, but it is possible to have that but the number of the harmonies of detPt equals to n-1p or even equals to zero (when, in radical conditions detPt=const e.g.1 or 0) etc.
+We have consistently stated above “at most np harmonics” because the exact number of the harmonics might be less than expected.
+For example, consider an n×n periodic matrix Pt with p harmonics: it is possible that the number of harmonics given by detPt is n-1p or even zero.

-If detPt=const≠0, then P-1t has at most n-1p harmonies since P-1t=adjointPtdetPt=adjointPtconst and adjointPt has at most n-1p.
+If detPt=const.≠0, then P-1t has at most n-1p harmonics since P-1t=adjointPtdetPt=adjointPtconst and adjointPt has at most n-1p harmonics.

-If (in addition to item 2) n=2, then, then P-1t has exactly p harmonies, since in in 2×2, no multiplication is involved in we have that adjoint computation, only change of position or sign i.e. adjointPt=p22t-p12t-p21tp11t .
+If (in addition to item 2) n=2, then P-1t has exactly p harmonics because, for a 2×2 matrix, no multiplication is involved to compute the adjoint, only a change of position or sign; i.e., adjointPt=p22t-p12t-p21tp11t .

-Exponential Fourier Series Analysis for LPTV Systems
+Exponential Fourier Analysis for LPTV Systems

 General

-Suppose that the periodic matrix Pt and R are the pair of matrices to construct the Transition Matrix ΦAt,t0, i.e. solve Eq.
-(2.6).
-Denote the following Exponential Fourier Series decomposition for At and Pt:
+Suppose that the periodic matrix Pt and R are the pair of matrices that solve Eq.
+(2.6) and construct the transition matrix ΦAt,t0.
+Consider the following exponential Fourier series decomposition for At and Pt: